Mister-Meeseeks/BitScribe/docs/Protocol.md

 chunks should alwyas be safe, even if they occur on separate transactions).
 If multiple parents converge to a single child, the child node and all grandchildren nodes should be considered only once when comparing to the metadata size bound.

+## Write Efficiency

+## Write Corruption Safety

+One vector of attack is the possibility of corrupting the engraving while its being written.
+A malicious attacker may observe the blockchain over time and an engraving attempt in real-time.
+As the chunks are written over time, the engraving may not finish until much later after the attempt is visible.

+However the structure of the protocol prevents any outside user without access to the writer's private keys from corrupting the engraved structure.
+As long as the writer's transactions are accepted by the blockchain he can guarantee the ability to finish the engraving, even if the attempt is publicly known before it even starts.

+An engraving is just a collection of transaction series.
+As long as the writer makes each transaction in the series output to an address under his control, then there's no way that a third party can alter the process.
+From the cornerstone to the signature at the document address, an engraving write attempt is secure if and only if the writer controls the UTXOs at each step.

+A third party can write forged or mal-formed engravings to the document address, in an attempt to muddle the ability to reconstruct the document.
+However the cost of blockchain reads is very cheap relative to blockchain writes.
+(And size bounds makes each engraving candidate read bounded in constant time.)
+So an attack like this would cost very much, for very minimal computation time costs to reader clients.